Why the following message is thrown while accessing Plesk?

 For Opera, the instructions are available here.

-To use Plesk over HTTPS protocol without this message a valid SSL certificate signed for IP address/hostname/domain by trust center is required.
+1. Purchase an SSL certificate signed for IP address/hostname/domain by a trusted center (Certificate Authority).
 See Administrator's Guide - Getting SSL Certificates for details.

-To add a purchased SSL certificate to Plesk, follow this path:
+2. Add a purchased SSL certificate to Plesk:

 Plesk > Tools & Settings > SSL Certificates > Secure Plesk